June 26, 2017

 Lately, coconut oil has been getting a lot of negative media attention.
 A recent study has confirmed something that we already knew: coconut oil is high in saturated fat, and we know that saturated fat consumed in high doses may have negative health ramifications.
 Not necessarily a news flash!

-Not to allow my affinity for cooking with coconut oil cloud my judgment, I got another perspective.
+Not to allow my affinity for cooking with coconut oil to cloud my judgment, I got another perspective.
 I talked to my colleague Dr. James Beckerman, Medical Director of the Center for Prevention and Wellness at the Providence Heart and Vascular Institute about all this hubbub surrounding coconut oil.
 As someone who is a champion of healthy lifestyles – he started the Oregon-based Heart to Start program – he has an informed perspective on what constitutes a healthy diet.

 Regarding coconut oil, Dr. Beckerman said, “At this time, we do not know whether coconut oil specifically increases the risk of heart disease.
 True, it has saturated fats which may increase LDL cholesterol, but coconut oil is also an unprocessed oil which is higher in medium chain triglycerides that may be associated with other lower risk biomarkers.”

-“Bottom line,” he says, “moderate usage of coconut oil is unlikely to significantly move your own personal risk as long as you pursue your overall diet with whole foods, plants, lower sugar and modest portion size in mind.”
+“Bottom line,” he says, “moderate usage of coconut oil is unlikely to significantly move your own personal risk as long as you pursue your overall diet with whole foods, plants, lower sugar, and modest portion size in mind.”

 Although the headlines seem alarming, as a chef and a full-time foodie, my counsel is not to panic.
-Yes, coconut is a saturated fat, but that doesn’t mean we should label is as a “bad” food.
+Yes, coconut is a saturated fat, but that doesn’t mean we should label it as a “bad” food.
 You can enjoy a little coconut oil now and then, so give it a try in one of your next stir-fries and let us know what you think in the comments below.

 Oh, and one final reminder from Dr. Beckerman – “Don’t forget to exercise!”

-Please review our business at: Yelp City Search Google + Angie’s List
+Please review our business at: Google Yelp Facebook

 Like us on Facebook/Connect with us on LinkedIn/Follow us on Twitter

-Make sure to forward to friends and followers.
+Make sure to forward this to friends and followers!